CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 ### Flow Analysis Settings

-The flow analysis wizard will prompt you to enter the source IP address, destination IP address, source port, VRF, destination port, and protocol of the flow you wish to analyze.
+The flow analysis wizard will prompt you to enter the source IP address, destination IP address, source port, and destination port of the flow you wish to analyze.
+Drop down the menu selection to choose the protocol and VRF for the flow.
 The only optional parameter is the source port, for when the ephemeral source port of a flow may be unknown:

 {{<figure src="/images/netq/flow-analysis-create-dialog-42.png" width="600">}}